Will we investigate?

 Why we might not investigate

 Making a mistake doesn’t necessarily mean a doctor shouldn't be able to work in the UK.
-When we look at a concern we consider how serious it was, whether it was a one-off event, how much the doctor has reflected on what happened and what they have done since to learn from the mistake.
+When we look at a concern we consider how serious it was, whether it was a one-off event, how much the doctor has reflected on what happened and what they've done since to learn from the mistake.